Yes, if you prefer not to pay in full up front, I can send a PayPal

 No. Unless you are looking to win a Darwin award, do not use my armor for safety purposes of any kind.
 These are pieces of art you can wear, not safety equipment.

 My mom made my Halloween costumes right in front of me when I was young and entered me in costume contests, which I occasionally won.
 That got me interested in costuming very early.
-I made my first costume, 1989 Batman, on my own around age 14, but I only did prop/costume work very rarely until around 2004 when I received my first commission.
+I made my first costume, 1989 Batman, on my own around age 14, and sculpted most of my life.
+I think I completed my first commissioned costume piece in 2004, Revan’s mask.